gabrys/weebtv-viewer/README.md

 1. This Python web app (as wsgi or fastcgi app) with its dependencies
 2. Webserver: Apache, nginx, lighttpd, or anything else that talks fastcgi or wsgi
-3. rtmpgw (version 2.4 is required) daemon running on the same host (this can help: http://github.com/gabrys/rtmpgwd)

 Client-side: